sentryco/SplitViewKit/README.md

 ## Gotchas:

-- In SplitView, when in Portrait it can either occupy 40% of 60% of the screen ("Slide-over-mode" on iPad is the same as 30% split-view)
+- In `NavigationSplitView`, when in `Portrait-mode` it can either occupy 40% of 60% of the screen ("Slide-over-mode" on iPad is the same as 30% split-view)
 - In Landscape it can occupy 30%, 50%, and 70% of the screen
 - There are some bugs in `NavigationSplitView` [https://forums.developer.apple.com/forums/thread/708721](https://forums.developer.apple.com/forums/thread/708721)
 - Using `NavigationSplitView` is highly recommended over building your own SplitView with HStack etc. As a lot of features come toll free with `NavigationSplitView`